dubugc/towerbans/_posts/2025-06-06-first-post.md

 This time achieving rank **#3** in Bowlings **Total Score**, and **Perfect Games.**

 In the same thread, without garnering any attention from the developers yet, NixEmotions continued their claim that SuSu is still cheating despite the original leaderboard ban, for they have once again returned to rank **#1 in Trivia** by gaining 34 million xp in less than 24 hours.
-<span style="color:teal">(minor misjudgment) The players name and scores are periodically *hidden* across the board.
+<br><span style="color:teal">(minor misjudgment) The players name and scores are periodically *hidden* across the board.
 Scores  are tied to Steams backend, PixelTail can't actually wipe your leaderboard scores.</span>

 MacDGuy appeared, saying that he would look into it on Monday.
-><span style="color:teal">During this time, automatic removal of SuSu has already been in action from when they were given the ban several weeks earlier, and they are no longer on the leaderboards.</span>
+<br><span style="color:teal">During this time, automatic removal of SuSu has already been in action from when they were given the ban several weeks earlier, and they are no longer on the leaderboards.</span>

 It's now **June 1st**, and GateTheCat now joined the conversation with another screenshot, showing that the person in question has yet again returned to rank **#1 in Trivia**.
 At this point, there's no question that there's something wrong with the leaderboard ban system.